What if you could avoid the crowds while seeing the changing of the seasons?

 5. Copenhagen, Denmark

-Copenhagen can be wet and cold, but if you come in the fall you’ll get some milder temperatures and an authentic experience of “hygge” or, coziness.
+Copenhagen can be wet and cold, but if you come in the Fall, you'll get some milder temperatures and an authentic experience of “hygge” or, coziness.
 Snuggle up to the fire, see the leaves change, and avoid the crowds.
+In the off-season, you'll find it easier to take a tour or even explore the city like the Danes and hop on a bike.
+In busy season or when there's a thick layer of ice, I wouldn't even dream of doing this!

 Here's a full guide to Copenhagen, Denmark.